peter-tell/craft-save-search/README.md

 This is way too long of an explanation for something so ridiculously simple.
 There's more lines in this README than there is code.

+##Requirements##
+It got broke for version 2.3, so I'm not acutally positive if it works for a version before this.

 ##Feedback?##
 Contact us on Twitter [@Page8Online](https://twitter.com/Page8Online) or visit us at [page-8.com](http://page-8.com)

 ##Version History##
+* 1.1 - Holy crow a release?
+Broke for 2.3.
+Fixed it.
 * 1.0 - Initial Release

 ###License###